jsimms/compost-instructions/README.md

 This is the bottom of the body, where we declare a short javascript function that checks the values at an interval of 5000 milliseconds and loads them into the page at the declared ids.

-Note that the ids line up with the ids used earlier in the erb file, and the urls they check line up with what was written in weathervane.rb
+Note that the ids line up with the ids used earlier in the `.erb` file, and the urls they check line up with what was written in `weathervane.rb`

 And there you have it.
 The entire iceberg.

 ### Testing Manually
 You don’t have to wait for the arduino to send data to test if the app works.
-You can send your own GET requests to the /sensor/ endpoint through a browser.
+You can send your own GET requests to the `/sensor/` endpoint through a browser.
 Try it: http://localhost:4567/sensor?temp=10000&hum=1

 Then go to:
 http://localhost:4567/

+Wait a bit and you should see the parameters that you sent over.

 ### Deploy to Heroku
-It’s more fun to have this app hosted somewhere besides localhost so kids can check it from anywhere, at anytime.
-For this, we will use Heroku.
+It’s more fun to have this app hosted somewhere besides `localhost` so kids can check it from anywhere, at anytime.
+For this, we will use [Heroku](https://www.heroku.com/).

 Sign up for their free service, and then go through all the setup steps.
-Their documentation should get you through the process.
-Once you get to the “deploy an app” step, pull up the Ruby documentation.
+Their [quick start documentation](https://devcenter.heroku.com/articles/quickstart) should get you through the process.
+Once you get to the “deploy an app” step, pull up their [Ruby documentation](https://devcenter.heroku.com/articles/getting-started-with-ruby).
 Because you cloned our app, you have everything you need to deploy.
 You just need to type a few commands.

-cd into the project directory and enter: heroku create
+`cd` into the project directory and enter: `heroku create`

 This creates an empty app on heroku.
-Then enter: git push heroku master
+Then enter: `git push heroku master`

-This pushes the master git branch to the heroku app you created.
+This pushes the [master git branch](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) to the heroku app you created.
 All that code is now up on a remote heroku server!
-Now just enter: heroku open
+Now just enter: `heroku open`

 And boom goes the dynamite.
 You have a live web application.